jenkinsci/ansicolor-plugin/README.md

 Does it Even Work?
 ------------------

 Create a job in Jenkins that executes the following shell script.
+Don't forget to check the "Color the ANSI Console Output" option.

 ``` bash
 #!/bin/bash